Coordinated inference, Holographic neural networks, and quantum error correction: Prisoner's dilemma

-An important part of this procedure is the signalling aspect that conveys global information.
-Of course, the state describing the prisoners by parity is not separable, being an analogue of an entangled state, having global information that cannot be retrieved locally.
-While the signalling itself occurs in a causal manner, the global information must be part of the entanglement wedge inside the bulk space (as we will see in what follows).
-Interestingly, this example connects entanglement and the global information it conveys with a classical (covariant) transmission of information, resulting in a non-local boundary observable which represents the whole information about the row of prisoners.
-What is even more fascinating is that this problem has been solved via machine learning, the solution being a valid strategy for approaching the problem (a guessing strategy).
-Therefore, a neural network was capable of identifying a global solution to this problem by using a configuration that did not use any obvious quantum mechanical results.
+An important part of this procedure is the signaling aspect that conveys global information.
+The state describing the prisoners by parity is not separable, being an analogue of an entangled state, having global information that cannot be retrieved locally.
+While the signaling itself occurs in a causal manner, the global information must be part of the entanglement wedge.
+Interestingly, this example connects entanglement and the global information it conveys with local transmission of information, resulting in a non-local boundary observable which represents the whole information about the row of prisoners.
+Therefore, the neural network can develop a signaling procedure that in its turn allows for the proper inference (guessing) of a quantum boundary operator.
+What is even more fascinating is that this problem has been solved via classical machine learning, the solution being a valid strategy for approaching the problem (a guessing strategy).
+Therefore, a neural network was capable of identifying a global solution to this problem and predicting a quantum (precursor) operator by using a configuration that did not use any of the usually employed quantum circuits.
 In this case the parity is a global property of our 2-colour group.
-Other types of global information can be used and hence a more advanced solution can infer more information about the chain of prisoners if, for example, group homology is being employed.
-This would have an impact in the case of topological gauge theories with compact gauge groups [14], this subject however is somewhat remote to the main theme of this article.
-The role of the neural network was to find the specific inference methodology required for the efficient transmission of information such that the boundary observables appear to be precursor-like (non-local).
-Basically the observation here is that in order to get from local bulk observables to non-local Wilson loops on the boundary, the holographic map needs a neural network component or some other method of advanced optimisation or deep learning capable to generate a similar result.
+Other types of global information can be used and hence a more advanced solution can infer more information about the chain of prisoners if, for example, group homology is employed.